jyothivedurada/KaggleDocGen/README.md

 ## Training and Testing of Code Documentation Model(CDM)

+CDM can ideally be any model that can perform code documnetation.
+For our study, we have tested with CodeBERT(https://aclanthology.org/2020.findings-emnlp.139/), GraphCodeBERT(https://openreview.net/pdf?id=jLoC4ez43PZ) and UnixCoder(https://aclanthology.org/2022.acl-long.499.pdf).

+All the models are implemented and tested in similar fashion. "fine_tuning_script.sh" is reponsible for fine-tuning, please change the dataset file(train and validation split) and output folder locations in the script before running.
+Like that, "testing_script.sh" is responsible for testing the fine-tuned models.

+CodeBERT Implementation: /home/cs19btech11056/cs21mtech12001-Tamal/CodeXGLUE/repository/Code-Text/code-to-text/code
+<br/>GraphCodeBERT Implementation: /raid/cs21mtech12001/Research/CodeBERT/Repository/GraphCodeBERT/code-summarization
+<br/>UnixCoder Implementation: /raid/cs21mtech12001/Research/CodeBERT/Repository/UniXcoder/downstream-tasks/code-summarization

 ## Different Input Representations for CDM and Their Testing

 ## Code Segmenation Dataset